message/iata/LI.md

 2. Passengers are not allowed to transit if arriving from a non-Schengen Member State to another Schengen Member State.
 - This does not apply to:
 - nationals and residents of EEA Member States and Switzerland;
-- passengers arriving directly from Andorra, Australia, Bulgaria, Croatia, Cyprus, Ireland (Rep.), Israel, Japan, Korea (Rep.), Monaco, New Zealand, Romania, Rwanda, San Marino, Singapore, Thailand or Vatican City (Holy See).
+- until 25 June 2021, passengers arriving directly from Andorra, Australia, Bulgaria, Croatia, Cyprus, Ireland (Rep.), Israel, Japan, Korea (Rep.), Monaco, New Zealand, Romania, Rwanda, San Marino, Singapore, Thailand or Vatican City (Holy See).
+If they transit through other countries, they must stay in the international transit area of the airport;
+- from 26 June 2021, passengers arriving from Albania, Andorra, Australia, Bulgaria, Chinese Taipei, Croatia, Cyprus, Hong Kong (SAR China), Ireland (Rep.), Israel, Japan, Korea (Rep.), Lebanon, Macao (SAR China), Monaco, New Zealand, North Macedonia (Rep.), Romania, Rwanda, San Marino, Serbia, Singapore, Thailand, USA or Vatican City (Holy See).
 If they transit through other countries, they must stay in the international transit area of the airport;
 - spouses, registered partners, children under 21 years, grandchildren under 21 years, dependent children, dependent grandchildren, dependent parents or dependent grandparents of nationals of EEA Member States and Switzerland.
 They must present proof of their relationship;
 - passengers with a D visa issued by a Schengen Member State they are traveling to;
 - passengers with a Schengen C visa issued by Switzerland after 16 March 2020;